-Local 802 has negotiated a health benefits Shortfall Fund in several orchestra contracts to help freelance orchestra musicians maintain their health insurance.
-The musicians on the Primary Hiring Lists of these orchestras may apply for contributions from the funds to reach either Plan A or Plan B if they have at least some contributions in the plan for the covered period.
+Local 802 has negotiated a health benefits shortfall fund in several orchestra contracts to help freelance orchestra musicians maintain their health insurance.
+The musicians on the primary hiring lists of these orchestras may apply for contributions from the funds to reach either Recovery Plan A or Plan B if they have at least some contributions in the plan for the covered period.

 - Email address (does not need to match your email address on file with Local 802)